wanjiasu/my-app/README.md

 ## Production-Ready Authentication & Dashboard features
 This template comes with a pre-configured authentication system and a simple dashboard interface, allowing you to start building your application with user management features right away.

-## Share your project!

-Several people have leveraged our template to start spinoffs or to boost their efforts in the challenging pursuit of securing funding.
-Starting with a solid foundation allows you to create more resilient products and focus on what really matters: discovering and delivering value to your customers.
-If you are one of those people, we're eager to help you even more!
-We can spread the word about your project across our social media platforms, giving you access to a broader audience.

-Send us an email at contact@vintasoftware.com telling us a bit more about how our template helped you boost your project.

 ## Getting Started with This Template